-Regular eye injections allow Jan to keep painting her large oil-on-canvas masterpieces four years after her diagnosis of AMD.
+Jan was diagnosed with wet AMD in her right eye in 2016.
+But regular eye injections allow Jan to keep painting her large oil-on-canvas masterpieces six years after her diagnosis.

 Jan has held more than 50 solo exhibitions across four continents over a five-decade career in visual arts.
 She creates oil-on-canvas works inspired by her travels, particularly to Italy, featuring fine lines that depend on detailed vision.
 An example of her art is in the image above.

 Jan lives and works at Moongate Studios on the Great Ocean Road with George, her husband of more than 50 years and a sculptor himself.
 Their mud-brick house and purpose-built studios are surrounded by 26 acres of unspoiled bush paradise “just a birdsong from Bells Beach,” says Jan.
 But this idyllic lifestyle was disrupted when Jan started noticing changes to her vision.

 “Being an artist, I just noticed over time that I had lost a bit of perspective.
 I always use long-haired brushes and I noticed the brush hit the canvas before I expected.
 I do some fine work and it was becoming increasingly difficult to put the paint where I wanted – even with glasses.”

 Jan also observed straight lines appearing wavy and fuzzy black spots in the centre of her vision.

 Despite experiencing no pain, this convinced her to visit the optometrist for an eye examination.
 That day, she was diagnosed with wet AMD.
 Although Jan had been packing her bags to fly to China for an art exhibition, she was immediately booked in for her first eye injection that week at a Geelong clinic.